abschectman/Trip-Helper/README.md

 2. Users can use translation tool to translate into the language of the selected country
 3. Uses GoogleMaps API to select country on the globe
-4. When country is selected the globe spins to that location and the selected country is hilighted BONUS
+4. When country is selected the globe spins to that location and the selected country is hilighted
+##### BONUS
-Can Also fecth and display additional information on the selected country including current news stories
+Can Also fetch and display additional information on the selected country including current news stories
 ## Architecture and Technologies
 #### JavaScript
 * Used to make GET requests to the APIs to recieve information